United States Naval Academy: Postgraduate studies

-Student activities
+Student life

 Athletics

 Participation in athletics is, in general, mandatory at the Naval Academy and most midshipmen not on an intercollegiate team must participate actively in intramural or club sports.
-There are exceptions for non-athletic Brigade Support Activities such as YP Squadron (a professional surface warfare training activity providing midshipmen the opportunity to earn the Craftmaster Badge) or the Drum and Bugle Corps.
+There are exceptions for non-athletic Brigade Support Activities such as the YP Squadron (a professional surface warfare training activity providing midshipmen the opportunity to earn the Craftmaster Badge) or the Drum and Bugle Corps.

 Varsity-letter winners wear a specially issued blue cardigan with a large gold "N" patch affixed.
 Teams that beat Army in a year are awarded a gold star to affix near the "N" for each such victory.

 The U.S. Naval Academy's varsity sports teams have no official name but usually are referred to in media as "the Midshipmen" (since all athletes are, in fact, midshipmen), or more informally as "the Mids".
 The term "middies" is generally considered derogatory.
-The sports teams' mascot is a goat named "Bill."
+The sports teams' mascot is a goat named "Bill".

 The Midshipmen participate in the NCAA's Division I FBS as a member of the American Athletic Conference in football and in the NCAA Division I-level Patriot League in many other sports.
-The academy fields 30 varsity sports teams and 13 club sports teams (along with 19 intramural sports teams).
+The academy fields 33 varsity sports teams and 15 club sports teams (along with 19 intramural sports teams).

 The most important sporting event at the academy is the annual Army–Navy Game, in football.
-The 2015 season marks Navy's 14th consecutive victory over Army.
 The three major service academies (Navy, Air Force, and Army) compete for the Commander-in-Chief's Trophy, which is awarded to the academy that defeats the others in football that year (or retained by the previous winner in the event of a three-way tie).
-Navy won the trophy in 2012 after two years of residence at the Air Force Academy.
 Keenan Reynolds (quarterback 2012–2015) set numerous Navy and NCAA records, including the FBS career rushing touchdown record, arguably becoming Navy's best quarterback ever.
 Reynolds finished fifth in the prestigious Heisman Trophy voting.
 In the Army-Navy rivalry, Reynolds became the first quarterback to beat Army in four seasons.